 Introduction

-The paper selected for review investigates the genetic mechanisms that cause activation of T cells, responsible for the inflammation of skin in sufferers of Psoriasis, a common autoimmune disease.
+The paper selected for review investigates the genetic mechanisms that cause activation of T cells, responsible for skin inflammation in sufferers of Psoriasis, a common autoimmune disease.

 The paper discusses findings from T cell gene expression data collected from 24 individuals, 17 of which had Psoriasis.
 The dataset has expression rates for thousands of different genes, all of which are identified with markers.
-The paper concluded that two genes SPATS2L and KLF6 are most strongly associated with T cell activation in Psoriasis patients.
-The dataset itself was unique in that it had a far large number of components compared to data points.
+The paper concluded that the two genes SPATS2L and KLF6 are most strongly associated with T cell activation in Psoriasis patients.
+The dataset itself was uniquely interesting due to the much larger number of features compared to samples.
 This fact plays an important role in much of the analysis conducted throughout this paper.

-In addition to attempting to replicate the results of the paper, we also choose to examine the data from a few new perspectives.
-We used Supervised learning methods such as decision trees to try and identify the genes which most indicated whether a patient had psoriasis or not.
+In addition to attempting to replicate the results of the paper, we chose to examine the data from a several new perspectives.
+We used Supervised learning methods such as decision trees to identify the genes indicating a patient has psoriasis.
 We also demonstrated how Support Vector Machines (SVM) and regression techniques can be used to train very accurate models.
-Being as this data set had far more components than data points, feature reduction was performed using Principle Component Analysis (PCA).
-PCA allowed us to reduce reduced the dimensions of the data by orders of magnitude.
-Lastly, we also used unsupervised learning techniques in which we discarded the labels (Psoriasis or Not), to see if clusters would be formed based on the presence of the disease.
+Since the dataset has many more components than data points, feature reduction was performed using Principle Component Analysis (PCA) as well as shrinkage and subset methods.
+Feature Reduction allowed us to reduce the dimensions of the data by several orders of magnitude.
+Lastly, we also used unsupervised learning techniques in which we left the response variable unused to see if clusters could be found indicating the presence of the disease.

 Data Set and Paper